 Harvesting and Shopping Tips

-Growing your herbs and/or planting a herb garden is easier than you think!
-Whether growing in a backyard garden or pots on your patio, most plants grow prolifically to provide enough delicious flavors all season long.
+Growing herbs and/or planting an herb garden is easier than you think!
+Whether grown in a backyard garden or pots on your patio, most plants grow prolifically to provide delicious flavors all season.

-To get the most from your herbs, and to preserve your summer’s bounty, harvest them anytime during the season when they are at their peak flavor and aroma but before they start to flower.
-It is important to pick your herbs early in the day, after plants have dried off but before hot weather sets in. [source]
+To get the most from your herbs and preserve your summer’s bounty, harvest them anytime during the season when they are at their peak flavor and aroma but before they flower.
+It is important to pick your herbs early in the day after plants have dried off but before hot weather sets in. [source]

-When purchasing at the grocery store or produce market, look for herbs with vibrant green leaves with healthy-looking stalks- avoid any bunches that have yellowing or limp stems, as they’re most likely going bad.
+When purchasing at the grocery store or produce market, look for herbs with vibrant green leaves and healthy-looking stalks.
+Avoid any bunches with yellowing or limp stems, as they’re most likely going bad.

 Which herbs freeze best